-- a.
-OBD shall monitor Prime Construction Contractor's or Supplier's performance under the Compliance Plan, as well as the fulfillment of any special conditions, work order goals or other obligations by contract awardees. - b.
-If the Prime Construction Contractor or Supplier is failing to fulfill its Compliance Plan or other Compliance-related contractual obligations, OBD will notify the Prime Construction Contractor or Supplier of the deficiencies.
-Following notification, the Prime Construction Contractor or Supplier shall have sixty (60) days to identify how they will cure the deficiencies.
-If the deficiencies are not cured, OBD shall make a determination of noncompliance and recommend the imposition of sanctions. - c.
-At the end of every contract, OBD shall determine at contract closeout whether a Prime Construction Contractor or Supplier has complied with the obligations created under its Compliance Plan and other related requirements.
-The Prime Construction Contractor or Supplier has the burden of proving compliance with all obligations and requirements.
+- OBD shall monitor the Prime Vendor's or Supplier's performance under the M/WBE Plan, as well as the fulfillment of any special conditions, work order goals, or other obligations by contract awardees. - b.
+If the Prime Vendor or Supplier fails to fulfill its M/WBE Plan or other compliance-related contractual obligations, OBD will notify the Prime Vendor or Supplier of the deficiencies.
+Following notification, the Prime Vendor or Supplier shall have sixty (60) days to identify how they will cure the deficiencies.
+If the deficiencies are not cured, OBD shall make a determination of non-compliance and recommend the imposition of sanctions. - c.
+At the end of every contract, OBD shall determine at contract closeout whether a Prime Vendor or Supplier has complied with the obligations created under its M/WBE Plan and other related requirements.
+The Prime Vendor or Supplier has the burden of proving compliance with all obligations and requirements.